 Why Choose Gemini?

-We’ve been solving our customers’ sealing challenges for over half a century.
+We’ve been solving our customers’ sealing challenges for decades.
 We have the experience and technology to solve yours, too.
 Our team has engineered and built over 5,000 custom plastic extrusion and co-extrusion profiles with 99.99% accuracy and 99.72% on-time delivery.
 Here’s how:

 DFM & DFA Engineering